xiaomeng-zhu/xiaomeng-zhu.github.io/_pages/about.md

 **XiaoshuoNLP: An NLP Pipeline for Processing Chinese Literary Texts (May 2022 - Present)**\
 Advisor: Professor [Carolyn Anderson](https://canders1.github.io/)\
 The poster that we presented at the Wellesley College Science Center Summer Research Program poster session can be found [here](https://xiaomeng-zhu.github.io/images/LiuZhu_Anderson.pdf).

-## Other Affiliations
-I was a member of the [Sociolinguistics Lab](https://www.sabriya-fisher.com/sociolinguistics-at-wellesley) at Wellesley College (PI: Sabriya Fisher).
-I have also worked as a research assistant at the [Experimental Syntax and Semantics Lab](http://web.mit.edu/hackl/www/lab/) at MIT (PI: Martin Hackl).

 ## Teaching Assistantships
 [CS 240: Foundations of Computer Systems](https://cs.wellesley.edu/~cs240/f22/) (Fall 2022, Spring 2022)\